orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 +++
 ### Repetition of namespaces
-* Namespace name can be repeated until a collision of names of inner types occurs.
+* Namespace name can be repeated until a collision of names of inner types occurs
-* The same namespace can be declared in multiple places.
+* The same namespace can be declared in multiple places

 ```C#
 namespace Outer.Middle.Inner